‘Snakes. Why did it have to be snakes?’

 ‘When we used the cobras,’ recalled Howard Kazanjian, the film’s co-executive producer, ‘we had a hospital gurney on the set, and outside the stage we had ambulances with open doors.
 On the end of the gurney was an open medical kit with a hypodermic needle placed into the phial of serum from India.’
 This does sound like a typical piece of studio hype.

-reflection out of the picture in this still, but
+The publicity folks obligingly airbrushed the cobra's reflection out of the picture in this still, but you can see it quite clearly in the movie. |

 In the shot where Indy comes face-to-face with the angry cobra, it’s pretty easy to see the cobra’s reflection in the sheet of glass that separates them.
 The gurney and the hypo were probably for the unfortunates whose job it was to handle the snakes off-camera.